Tom Harold Zeus

 • Payday loans are expensive and have high-interest rates and fees, leading to a debt cycle if borrowers need more time to repay the loan.

-• Borrowers must find a lender, fill out an application, provide bank account information, and agree to terms to get a payday loan involving a loan approval process.
+• Borrowers must find a lender, complete a loan request, provide bank account information, and agree to terms to go through a loan approval process.

 • The requirements for a payday loan include proof of income, an active bank account, identification, contact information, residency, and creditworthiness.